 Cohen was dissatisfied with the scene and only paid Effects Associates half of his promised amount.
 Yet, Cohen still used the footage in his movie, which was distributed through New World Entertainment.
 Effects Associates claimed that Cohen did not have the rights to use this footage unless he paid the full contract price.

-The court explained how the Copyright Act requires copyright transfers to be made in writing -there is no exception for moviemakers, which according to Cohen, “do lunch, not contracts.”
+Regarding whether the copyright had been transferred to Cohen, the court explained how the Copyright Act requires copyright transfers to be made in writing.
+There is no exception for moviemakers who, according to Cohen, “do lunch, not contracts.”

-But, the question remained whether Cohen had a license to use the filmed scenes.
+But the question remained whether Cohen had a license to use the filmed scenes.
 The court stated that the precedent in Oddo v.
-Ries controlled – while no oral agreement occurred, the parties’ conduct implied that Cohen had a nonexclusive license to use the scenes.
-Here, Effects Associates’ conduct suggested a nonexclusive license: Effects Associates created the work at Cohen’s request, intending for Cohen to copy and distribute it.
+Ries controlled.
+While there was no oral agreement, the parties’ conduct implied that Cohen had a nonexclusive license to use the scenes.
+Here, Effects Associates created the work at Cohen’s request, intending for Cohen to copy and distribute it.
 Even though Cohen did not pay the full price for the work, his $56,000 payment implied that the footage’s contribution to the film was not “of minimal value” and without some type of conveyed license.

 Based on its findings, the court determined that Effects Associates impliedly granted Cohen a nonexclusive license for its special effects footage used in The Stuff.

 Muller v.
 Twentieth Century Fox (2011) – Access to a Copyrighted Work

 Muller, a screenwriter, sued Twentieth Century Fox, alleging that the film company used his script for The Lost Continent without authorization in the movie Alien vs. Predator, thereby infringing his copyright.
 The parties did not dispute that Muller had copyright ownership in his screenplay, so Muller had to show that copyright infringement, through access and substantial similarity, occurred.